agude/agude.github.io/_drafts/2022-07-16-online_realtor_estimate_timeseries_detailed.md

 Zillow's model updates more frequently than Realtor.com's.
 It slowly climbs until it abruptly stops estimating a few days after the listing is posted.
-This suggests they make use of a different model for currently on-the-market homes and that it requires more and different data than the off-the-market model.
+This suggests they make use of a different model for currently on-the-market homes and that that model requires more and different data than the off-the-market model.

 The Zillow estimate does return at the end of the pending period but...
 I do not have anything nice to say about it.
 Just look at that variance!